KoBeWi/Godot-Tween-Suite/README.md

 #### Parameters
 You can also add/remove parameters to be able to target them in the editor with a specific syntax described in the "Value fields" section below.
-Useful to be able to assign custom values per animation instead of having to create properties or meta data Make sure to set the parameters before calling `apply_to_tween()`
+Useful to be able to assign custom values per animation instead of having to create properties or meta data.
+Be aware that resources are shared by default so parameters will apply to all instances if you don't duplicate them.
+Make sure to set the parameters before calling `apply_to_tween()`

 Methods are :